-- Increase the use of robust evidence directly informing policy or programme decisions by policymakers during policy design and implementation
+increase the instrumental use of evidence to directly inform policy or programme decisions taken by country governments

-- Increase the use of evidence in processes, systems and the working culture in government decision-making structures during policy design and implementation
+- increase the embedded use of evidence in processes, systems, and the working culture of governments.

 SEDI’s work in each of the focus countries began by undertaking a political economy analysis of evidence use.
 Understanding political economy dynamics within policymaking and programming is crucial for identifying opportunities for catalysing change.
 The consortium developed an innovative methodological framework that combined multiple lenses and used this to carry out in depth analyses of evidence use in policymaking in Ghana, Uganda and Pakistan.

 During COVID-19, SEDI supported government partners in using evidence to inform their response efforts and partnered with government agencies in Uganda and Pakistan to carry out organisational diagnostics of evidence use.